vibe-engineers/vibechecks/README.md

 * [Others](#others)

 ### Introduction
 **VibeChecks** is a lightweight python package that allows users to use natural language (LLMs) as part of their code logic.
 For example, **VibeChecks** can be used to check if/loop statements as well as provide responses for functions that are described but not implemented.
-It supports OpenAI and Google Gemini client currently and asimple example illustrating how it can be used can be seen below:
+It supports OpenAI and Google Gemini client currently and a simple example illustrating how it can be used can be seen below:
 ```python
 from google import genai
 from vibechecks import VibeCheck